- 0.1 Conduction Abnormalities

 Wolff-Parkinson-White Syndrome (WPW syndrome)

-In normal people the only route from the atria to the ventricles is through the AV bundle.
-However, in some people there exists an accessory pathway through which conduction is able to travel.
+In the normal heart the only route from the atria to the ventricles is through the AV bundle.
+However, in some individuals there exists an accessory pathway through which conduction is able to travel.
 This is usually on the left side of the heart.
 Conduction is able to travel through this accessory pathway, and is not delayed by the AV node, and thus there is pre-excitation of the ventricles.

 - The accessory pathway is known as the bundle of kent.